Skip to content

 • Environment Variables:

-• Host port 80 mapped to Container port 80
+• Host port 80 mapped to container port 80.

-• Host port 443 mapped to Container port 443
+• Host port 443 mapped to container port 443.

 • Volumes:

-• nginx_secrets mounted to /etc/letsencrypt (External volume)
+• nginx_secrets mounted to /etc/letsencrypt.

-• ./user_conf.d mounted to /etc/nginx/user_conf.d
+• Local directory ./user_conf.d mounted to /etc/nginx/user_conf.d.

 Proxy Servers